DAVID ELDRIDGE |

 |

-Dense stands of white cypress pine (Callitris glaucophylla) are thought to suppress the growth of vascular plants by competing for water, nutrients and light.
-Forests NSW have been experimentally manipulating stand density over the past 30.
-This study will compare a range of ecosystem properties (e.g. plant diversity, composition, microbial respiration, infiltration, soil surface morphology, litter decomposition) across density gradients to test the hypothesis that increasing tree density equates with enhanced ecosystem function.
-Location: Forbes with Department of Environment and Climate Change
+![]() Dense stands of white cypress pine (Callitris glaucophylla) are claimed to suppress the growth of vascular plants by competing for water, nutrients and light.
+A limited number of studies have assessed the effect of thinking on understorey communities.
+This study will combine measures of soil health (microbial respiration, infiltration, soil surface morphology, litter decomposition) with an assessment of plant dynamics to test the effectiveness of Callitris thinning on diversity and function.

 |